metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_dns_record_v1alpha1_manifest.md

 Required:

 - `managed_zone` (Attributes) managedZone is a reference to a ManagedZone instance to which this record will publish its endpoints. (see [below for nested schema](#nestedatt--spec--managed_zone))
-- `root_host` (String) rootHost is the single root for all endpoints in a DNSRecord.it is expected all defined endpoints are children of or equal to this rootHost
+- `root_host` (String) rootHost is the single root for all endpoints in a DNSRecord.it is expected all defined endpoints are children of or equal to this rootHostMust contain at least two groups of valid URL characters separated by a '.'

 Optional: